Computing integral bases via localization and Hensel lifting: Timings

-We observe that for the examples in Section \ref{timingsAk} the time required for the singular locus decomposition is not significant.
-For the examples in Section \ref{timingsDk}, \textsc{Maple} uses a significant amount of time for this task, but still the most time consuming part is the computation of the integral basis at the origin.
-For the examples in Section \ref{timingsOMP}, in our implementation most of the time is used for computing the decomposition of the singular locus.
-The computation of the integral basis at the origin is significantly faster than in \textsc{Maple}.
-For the examples in Section \ref{timingsGeneral} various situations occur.
-In Example \ref{timingsGeneral} (\ref{example:pfister2}) the time for the initial decomposition was not significant, and computation of the integral basis at the origin in our implementation is slower than \textsc{Maple}.
+We compare the timings above with those in the previous tables and observe first that for the examples in \ref{timingsAk}, the time required for decomposing the singular locus can be neglected.
+For the examples in \ref{timingsDk}, \textsc{Maple} spends plenty of time for the decomposition, but the part consuming most of the time is nevertheless the computation of the integral basis at the origin.
+For the examples in \ref{timingsOMP}, our algorithm uses most of the time for decomposing the singular locus.
+The computation of the integral basis at the origin is significantly faster than that in \textsc{Maple}.
+From among the examples in \ref{timingsGeneral}, Example \ref{timingsGeneral}\! (\ref{example:pfister2}) sticks out: while the time for the initial decomposition is not significant, the computation of the integral basis at the origin when running our algorithm in \textsc{Singular}{} is slower than that using van Hoeij's algorithm in \textsc{Maple}.
 In this example, the algorithm runs into an algebraic field extension of high degree.
 At current state, the handling of such extensions in \textsc{Singular}{} is not optimal.